-If an Assured Shorthold tenancy is ended properly, the court must make an immediate possession order.
+If an Assured Shorthold tenancy is ended properly using section 21 of the Housing Act, the court must make an immediate possession order.
 The court does not have to be satisfied that it is reasonable to make a possession order and the court cannot suspend the possession order.
 The court can postpone the date for possession by up to 6 weeks where 'exceptional hardship' would be caused.